Google Tag Manager Installation

 ></script>

-Replace your-domain.com with your actual domain from the Simple Commenter dashboard.
+Replace sc_your_project_key with your project's public key from the Simple

 4. Set the Trigger